mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 The following parameters allow to specify whether multi-threading should be used for different aspects of the algorithm.
 Depending on your hardware, they may help to reduce the time needed for training or prediction.

 .. warning::
     To be able to use the algorithm's multi-threading capabilities, it must have been compiled with multi-threading support enabled, which should be the case with pre-built packages available on `PyPI <https://pypi.org/>`__.
-Please refer to the section :ref:`buildoptions` if you intend to compile the program yourself, or if you want to check if multi-threading support is enabled for your installation.
+Please refer to the section :ref:`build_options` if you intend to compile the program yourself, or if you want to check if multi-threading support is enabled for your installation.

 * ``parallel_rule_refinement`` (Default value = ``'auto'``)